Drexel Institutional Financial Aid Programs

 Any student who enrolls in a Drexel graduate school program after taking a Kaplan preparation course for the GRE or GMAT will receive tuition credit equal to the amount paid to Kaplan for the preparation course.
 Students who have participated in Kaplan's private tutoring session in preparation for the GRE or GMAT are eligible to receive a tuition credit of up to $1,200.
 Students will need to present the original receipts for the Kaplan course or tutoring session to the Office of Admissions prior to enrollment.

 Teaching, Research, and Graduate Assistantships

 Drexel awards highly qualified students with financial assistance in the form of teaching, research, or graduate assistantships.
-Students are required to perform specific work assignments within the University in return for the assistance.
-Both U.S. and non-U.S. citizens are eligible, and must be enrolled as full-time graduate students.
+If you are offered an assistantship, you will be required to perform specific work assignments within the University.
+Both U.S. and non-U.S. citizens are eligible and must be enrolled as full-time graduate students.
 Most Drexel graduate programs require the GRE for these positions.
 Applications must be submitted by January 1 to be considered.
 Not all programs offer assistantships.
-Teaching, research, and graduate assistantships cannot be combined with any other graduate aid from the University, including Dean's Fellowships and Awards, Drexel Grad Grant, and any other college-specific aid.

 Students must complete their admission applications by January 1 to be considered.
 For further information, please contact the Office of Graduate Admissions at 215-895-6700.